 From iconic venues in the French Riviera to happening hangouts in Ibiza, the Mediterranean is home to some of the world’s hottest beach clubs.
 Read on to discover the top oceanfront offerings to visit when on a private yacht charter in the region.

 Transforming a trip to the beach into an exclusive VIP experience, beach clubs make the perfect shore-side retreat for yacht-goers.
-Arrive at midday for an afternoon of sunning, swimming and sipping cocktails, feast on gourmet cuisine as the sunsets and stay for the party as big name DJs take to the decks.
+Arrive at midday for an afternoon of sunning, swimming and sipping cocktails, feast on gourmet cuisine at sundown and party into the small hours as big name DJs take to the decks.

 As most beach clubs come complete with their own private jetty, charterers can effortlessly pull up in their superyacht tender and step straight into the idyllic surrounds, capturing the attention of all those on shore.
 Make sure you plan a stop-off at one of these beach clubs on your next Mediterranean charter vacation.